cucumber/common/cucumber-expressions/README.md

     I have 42 cucumbers in my belly

+## Alternative text

+Sometimes you want to relax your language, to make it flow better.
+For example:

+    I have {int} cucumber(s) in my belly/stomach

+This would match either of those texts:

+    I have 42 cucumbers in my belly
+    I have 42 cucumbers in my stomach

 ## Custom Parameters {#custom-parameters}

 Cucumber Expressions have built-in support for `int` and `float` parameter types as well as other numeric types available in your programming language.

-Defining your own parameter types is useful for two reasons:
+Defining your own parameter types is useful for several reasons:

 1. Enforce certain patterns
 1. Convert to custom types
+1. Document and evolve your ubiquitous domain language

 Imagine we want our parameter to match the colors `red`, `blue` or `yellow` (but nothing else).
 Let's assume a `Color` class is already defined.